edenspiekermann/espi-devblog/_posts/2015-11-05-semistandard-linting-in-sublime-text.md

 ```

 That’s enough for SublimeLinter to run `semistandard`!
 Also, the best thing is that it uses the local `semistandard` version (installed in your project’s `node_modules` folder as a dependency), which means no version conflicts between developers!

+### Going further

+Linting in an editor is great for quick feedback, but the real strength in `semistandard` or any linter is automatically linting your whole code base before a `git push`.
+We've done this with great success using [captain git hook](https://github.com/maxhoffmann/captain-git-hook).
+Configuring it only needs to be done in your `package.json`.